YunCYang/notes/programming/concept/dataStructure.md

 ## Note
 32 bit vs. 64 bit: difference is in memory address.
 When comparing different data structure, we often compares the speed to perform CRUD operations.
+Whether deallocation of unneeded data is needed depends on if the language has a garbage collector that automatically does the deallocation.
+Manual deallocation is not required for languages like JavaScript, but necessary for languages like C / C++.

 ### Example CRUD Operation
 - Read